-MAY 2019 - In order to survive the 21st century, pharmacy has to make critical changes—and fast, heard attendees at this year’s Innovation Showcase hosted by the Canadian Foundation for Pharmacy in Toronto this past April.
+MAY 2019 - In order to survive the 21st century, pharmacy has to make critical changes—and fast, heard attendees at this year’s Innovation Showcase hosted by the

 In keeping with the night’s theme, Building Bridges for Better Care, panelists spoke to the need for better integration of pharmacists into the healthcare team.
 “Figuring out how to work together is a key strategy that is taking hold in jurisdictions across the country,” said pharmacist Lisa Dolovich, an executive member of the Ontario Pharmacy Evidence Network.